-ELT 218 HYDRAULICS AND PNEUMATICS (4T, 6M) 6 credits PREREQUISITE: Permission of instructor
+HYDRAULICS AND PNEUMATICS ELT 218 (4T, 6M)

 This course is the study of fluid power systems including the theory and function of devices that pressurize, direct and control fluid power systems and a study of compressed air power systems and the theory and function of devices that pressurize, direct and control air systems.
 Emphasis is placed on setting up and operating hydraulic and pneumatic trainers in the correct manner with the aid of hydraulic and pneumatic prints.
 Upon completion, students should be able to explain and operate a typical hydraulic and pneumatic system.